 What are South Carolina Jail Records?

-Jail records are all the paperwork that is generated around an inmate in the South Carolina prison system.
+South Carolina Jail inmate search records are all the paperwork that is generated around an inmate in the state prison system.
 It begins with intake documents like an arrest warrant or RAP sheet then continues throughout the entire time that the prisoner is incarcerated and beyond.
 Every time an inmate moves to a new facility, forms must be filled in.
-All of these jail records are kept online and accessible to all law enforcement agencies.
+South Carolina Inmate records search are kept online and accessible to all law enforcement agencies.
 They are shared for ease of maintaining so many inmates.
 Each inmate has a prison ID and jail records associated with it.

 South Carolina has an excellent, simple search form where you can locate someone incarcerated in the state.
 You can use their SCDC ID, name or SID to search.
 When you hit search, you will see a list of inmates.
 You can click on each one for a very detailed report.
-It will include mug shot, physical description, current offenses, escapes, disciplinary action take against them, movement from facility to facility, earned work credits and education credits.
+South Carolina prison inmate search record will include mug shot, physical description, current offenses, escapes, disciplinary action take against them, movement from facility to facility, earned work credits and education credits.
 You can also see when they are expected to be released on parole and their exact location within the prison including row, level, and cell number.

 Creating Public Jail Records

-The state of South Carolina creates thousands of jail records every year.
+The state creates thousands of jail records every year.
 Each event that affects an inmate is documented and filed within the system.
-South Carolina stores all these jail records in a vast database, which is searchable and many of the records are available to the public.
+The state stores South Carolina inmate search records in a vast database, which is searchable and many of the records are available to the public.
 Administrators create documents in paper version but also on the computerized system to make everything easily accessible.
 Jail records are a critical piece of the puzzle when operating and managing prison facilities.

 Criminal Justice Quick Facts